All in one, Free and Open Source 3D creation

 • Extended User Interface.
 Many tools that were formerly hotkey only have a menu entry now.

-• Improved defaults.
+• Improved default settings.

 • A configurable toolbar with icon buttons.